BeastNeedsMoreTorque/eventsourcing-intro/lagom/Readme.md

 ### Starting the application

-Once the database is up and running, just do execute
+Once the database is up and running, just execute

 ```
+$> cd league
 $> sbt
 > runAll
 ```